tkmanabat/RoboMark/README.md

 <p align ="center"><img src="the-googly-eye-meme.jpg"></p>

 <h1 align="center">RoboMark</h1>
-RoboMark is a work in progress a fun general tagalog bot for discord that I made.
+RoboMark is a work in progress a fun general tagalog bot for discord that we made.
 It is powered by discord.py.
 It contains a youtube music player, tictactoe, covid tracker, and other quirks :zany_face:

 ## These are the features are divided into cogs